 Meet The Opposition | Fleetwood Town

-As Newport County prepare to host Fleetwood Town at Rodney Parade, we take a closer look at Saturday’s opponents.
+As Newport County prepare to face Fleetwood Town, we take a closer look at Saturday’s opponents.

 What’s their story?